Pro-Tips Monday: Approver Super Powers

 Approver: (Noun) One who has the authority to approve: “I have submitted my expense report to an approver.”

 As an Approver in Expensify you are not restricted to merely “Approving” reports (yay!) or “Rejecting” reports (boo!) based on minor mistakes.
 Approvers have some pretty substantial abilities when it comes to reports submitted to them.
-You can change anything in the report EXCEPT merchant name, date, amount of expense or currency.
-That means you DO have the ability to change:
+You can change anything in the report that the submitter can change EXCEPT detaching a receipt from an expense.
+That means you DO have the ability to edit:

 - Expense categories